cuba/PiuPiu/README.md

 - [x] Easy integration
 - [x] Handles common http errors
 - [x] Strongly typed and safely unwrapped responses
-- [x] Easily extensible.
-Can easily work with frameworks such as `Alamofire`, `ObjectMapper` and `MapCodableKit`
 - [x] Clean!

 ## Why Futures?
 Most of us are used to using callbacks or delegates for our networking calls.
 And that's fine for simple applications.
 But as your applicaiton grows, you will quickly realize a few drawbacks to this simple approach.
 Here are a few reasons why futures are the way to go:

-1. They are extensible: Futures are objects and because they are objects, they are extensible.
+1. They are extensible: Because they are objects, they are extensible.
 Traditionally you would add helper methods on delegates and callbacks or convenience methods on callbacks.
 Helper methods, although useful, feel a little bit dislocated.
 Helper methods on the other hand tend to be too specific and speghettify your code.
 Methods on the object itself, make it easier to debug, develop, name and document because they are context sensitive.
 And this will help write code, understand code and debug issues.
 Plus, It's also nice to just press a `.` on your keyboard and see what methods you get instead of remembering the name of that helper class that handles the specific response object your receieved.
-2. Asyncronous Do/Catch: There's an easier way to handle response and request errors.
-Anything you throw in the future's callbacks will be handled.
+2. Asyncronous Do/Catch: Anything you throw in the future's callbacks will be handled.
 This is normally tedious in delegates and callbacks as they always have to be wrapped around a do/catch block.
 Futures have a sort of do/catch mechanism for asyncronous tasks.
 3. Multithreading: Futures offer better multithreading support because they have predefined and useful functions that work on seperate threads.
 So don't worry about parsing your data in the `then` callback.
 It won't lock your main thread.
 4. One generic to rule them all: Futures use a generic result object.
 This means a future can be used for anything.
 Network calls or heavy tasks: It doesn't matter.
 5. Better compiler support: Forgot to call your callback?
 You don't have to worry about it with Futures because they are called for you as soon as you trigger `send()`  or `start()`.
 And if you forget to call `send()`, your compiler will remind you.